cyberark/conjur-credentials-plugin/README.md

 ```
 ### From Binaries

-As another option, you can use the latest .hpi found under the binaries folder
+As another option, you can use the latest .hpi found under the binaries folder.

 ### Install in Jenkins

-Once you have the .hpi file, in Jenkins as an administrator go to "Jenkins" -> "Manage Jenkins" -> "Manage Plugins" -> 	"Advanced".
+When you have the .hpi file, log into Jenkins as an administrator.
+Then go to "Jenkins" -> "Manage Jenkins" -> "Manage Plugins" -> 	"Advanced".
 In the "Upload Plugin" section, browse for the .hpi and upload it to Jenkins:

 ![Upload Plugin](docs/images/UploadPlugin-Jenkins.png)